Why Michael B. Jordan was chosen as People's Sexiest Man Alive - KVIA

 “By now we’ve, we’ve put together 40 plus issues from home, but we’ve been doing this from week one of quarantine,” Wakeford said.
 “So, there’s not a challenge to putting out a magazine remotely anymore.
 It’s what we do.
 What you find is challenging with Hollywood at the moment is making sure that celebrities are available to be photographed because many are in locked down productions… they’re not allowed to come out of their production, bubbles and so forth to shoot them. “

-Also included in this issue are Dr. Anthony Fauci, Dwanye Johnson, Paul Mescal, Maluma, Chris Rock, Paul Rudd, Dan Levy and more.
+Also included in this issue are Dr. Anthony Fauci, Dwayne Johnson, Paul Mescal, Maluma, Chris Rock, Paul Rudd, Dan Levy and more.

 Wakeford is proud of the issue, now available on stands and online, and said he’s “already thinking” about who could be in the running for next year.